VilledeMontreal/mocha-concurrent-api-tests/lib/README.md

 - environment: The environment against wish the test suite is executeed (Ex: "dev").
 - maxTestConcurrency: The maximum number of tests that can be executed concurrently (Ex: 30).
 - apiTests: A function that invoke many [it function](https://mochajs.org/#getting-started).
 Mocha [describe function](https://mochajs.org/#getting-started) can be emulated by grouping [it functions](https://mochajs.org/#getting-started) into standard functions.
 See [mocha-concurrent-api-tests example](../example/src/allTests.apiTestSuite.ts#L11-L14).
-- skippedTests?: [optionnal] A function that invoke many skipped [it function](https://mochajs.org/#getting-started).
+- skippedTests: [optionnal] A function that invoke many skipped [it function](https://mochajs.org/#getting-started).
 Allows to skip a group of [it functions](https://mochajs.org/#getting-started).
 See [mocha-concurrent-api-tests example](../example/src/allTests.apiTestSuite.ts#L15-L18).

 **Returns**